andrebriggs/bedrock-templates/README.md

 The vision here is that users can __extend__ the logic `bedrock` sets up for them.
 We are enabling a library of GitOps AZDO templates and scripts that the community can extend.

+## Breaking apart `build.sh`

+The Bedrock repo has a `build.sh` file which has become a monolith where several functions are defined.
+Currently `bedrock` downloads this file during pipeline execution to do things suchs as
+- Find the latest version of Fabrikate
+- Initialize Helm2 in client only mode
+- Determine if a build is for a pull request or a merge for master

+The proposed approach would break out pieces of logic from that file into smaller scripts that can be re-used in the templated model approach.

 ## Testing

 * With so much logic pushed down into bash scripts that are based on ENV VARs, it becomes easier to test building blocks of logic.